K\"ahler metrics and toric Lagrangian fibrations: Invariant K ahler metrics II: toric Lagrangian fibrations

-For items (ii) and (iii) we can further assume that the depth of $x$ is $1$, i.e., $k=1$.
-We are left to show that $\delta^{11}(x)=4\pi$.
+For items (ii) and (iii) we can further assume that the depth of $x_0$ is $1$, i.e., $k=1$.
+For item (ii), we are left to show that $\delta^{11}(x_0)=4\pi$.
 Since are the $1$-forms obtained by pulling back the standard coframe on $\R^n$ along $\mu$, it follows from part (ii) of Lemma \ref{lemma:smoothnessinvmetrics:localmodel} and the right diagram in (\ref{eqn:dualmetric:Delzspace:degenerate}) that

 By considering the coefficient functions of $g$ with respect to the frame

 over $\mathring{S}$ and those of $g^*$ with respect to the dual coframe

 over $\mathring{S}$, we obtain mutually inverse matrices of functions that converge as $z$ tends to zero.
 Comparing the two limits as $z$ tends to zero leads to the conclusion that